rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 percent of members vote in favour of the proposal, it is immediately affected.

 Security Council membership is a serious role and the pDAO SHOULD develop strong entry requirements and processes for routinely flushing stale members.
 The development of these requirements and processes is left for a future RPIP.
+To begin with, the current pDAO guardian SHALL be the sole member.

 ### Voting Options and Quorum